jeffreykegler/libmarpa/toward.md

 Evaluated EIMs do not have confluences, and therefore a garbage collector will release all of their upstream storage outside of the working ES window.
-The use of evaluated EIMs can allow those application which lend themselves to online parsing to parse arbitrary length inputs using a fixed amount of space.
+The use of evaluated EIMs can allow those applications which lend themselves to online parsing to parse arbitrary length inputs using a fixed amount of space.

 ## The working ES window